Say goodbye to 2022 and hello to 2023 with this list of classic and unique New Year’s Traditions for children and adults of all ages.

 So, find the name of a city celebrating the new year when you want to have your countdown and pretend that you are there.
 Children love this fun new year’s activity.

 For example, if you live on the west coast (or in Hawaii) and have a toddler at home, watch the ball drop LIVE in New York City.
 This way, your child can count down to the new year and still get a good night’s rest.
 Afterward, the adults can stay up and count down to midnight once the children go to sleep–if you can make it that far–lol!
 As a parent, my husband and I find it much harder to make it to midnight than before having children!

 Get out the New Year’s Eve noisemakers and make some noise to celebrate the turn of the year.
 Even if you don’t join a party of others doing the same–we can all still enjoy the celebratory sound of a community bing, bang boom when the clock strikes midnight.
 So, join everyone in your neighborhood in the sound of celebration!
 Make some noise with any of the ideas from the list below.

 - Blower noisemakers

 - Classic wooden noise maker

-We banged on pots and pans on the front lawn and we were even known to march down the street with our pots and pans marching band.
-And, many of our neighbors would grab their noisemakers and join the fun.
-So, get out the pots and pans and make your own noisy NYE memories this year.
-And, don’t forget to have a banging good time!
+We banged on pots and pans on the front lawn and were even known to march down the street with our pots and pans marching band.
+And many of our neighbors would grab their noisemakers and join the fun.
+So, get out the pots and pans and make noisy NYE memories this year.
+Don’t forget to have a banging good time!

-Start the year off with a kiss from a loved one.
+Start the year with a kiss from a loved one at midnight on NYE.
 Kissing at the stroke of midnight is a classic New Year’s Eve tradition for lovers, families, and friends of all ages.
-So, pucker up and kiss someone as the clock strikes midnight on NYE 2022, even if it’s just an air kiss from a distance, across the yard, over face-time, or at a Zoom party.
+So, pucker up and kiss someone as the clock strikes midnight on NYE 2023, even if it’s just an air kiss from a distance, across the yard, over face-time, or at a Zoom party.